Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## may 30
 working on a dig function that recursively opens up empty spaces. started by trying to repurpose alena's display of the numbers

+## may 31
+worked on dig function recursion but the cases don't work alll the time. tried troubleshooting and making it work properly

 ## Alena Chen

 ### May 22